jerrychong25/WeatherWeb/README.md

 ## Deployment

-Hosted presently on local host.
+Hosted presently hosted on [https://weatherapp-e4a0d.firebaseapp.com/](https://weatherapp-e4a0d.firebaseapp.com/).

 ## Built With